justsml/dans-blog/content/posts/2019-11-26--javascript-promises-quiz/index.md

 ## Goal

 > My goal is to try a new 'quiz tool' I built for my blog, and get feedback on how well you learned from the excercise.

 ### If you get stuck

-1. **Read the Hints** (Green button, lower left corner).
-Some include a few animated answers w/ detailed annotations, while others offer only a few clues.
-I can't give away all the answers so easy!  <br>Seriously though, this is intentional, the answers are there.
-Skip ahead or try the code snippets out, then change it, and play some more.
+1. **Read the Hints** (Find the button with the '?' after the list of options).
 2. Try the code in your browser's Console (try shortcut `F12` or search it) or use [repl.it](https://repl.it)*.
 3. Please feel free to [Tweet at me @justsml](https://twitter.com/intent/tweet?text=Hey%20Dan%2C%20I%20was%20taking%20your%20promises%20quiz%2E%2E%2E&url=https://danlevy.net/). **I'd love to hear your thoughts!**